-There are several reasons that you might need to fully or partially drain your pool.
-However, it can be a big task and doing it improperly can result in unwanted consequences.
+You might need to fully or partially drain your pool for several reasons.
+However, it can be a big task, and doing it improperly can result in unwanted consequences.
 A little planning ahead can save you from a big headache later.

 Risks of Improperly Draining Your Pool

 - The pool can heave out of the ground